Creating a Simple Twitter App using oAuth and PHP

 FURTHER READING

-There’s another great Twitter oAuth library made by @abraham which can be seen in action here and it can be downloaded here.
+There’s another great oAuth library for Twitter made by @abraham which can be seen in action here and it can be downloaded here.
 Tutorials regarding that library are available here!

 That’s it!
 If you have anything to add or have a query then feel free to comment on this post.
 Thanks ;)